Foreign Exchange Guide to Afghanistan

 Afghan afghani (AFN) in the markets

-The chart below shows the AFN to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the AFN to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

-Currency and money saving tips for Afghanistan
+Travel, Currency and Money saving tips for Afghanistan

 Carry sufficient cash in US Dollars for your visit.
 Credit cards are not accepted.
 Some ATMs in Kabul dispense dollars as well as the local currency, Afghanis.
 Banks are closed on Fridays, but there are ATMs in various locations in Wazir Akbar Khan and elsewhere.
 ATMs are located at military camps, but unless you have an International Security Assistance Force (ISAF) pass you will not be able to enter.
 Travellers’ cheques are not widely accepted and it can take a fortnight for them to clear.